-“The Tour of Communism” is a project developed by Mihai – the owner of www.itravelinromania.com together with two tour guides, David and Alina, who are passionate about Romania’s history, especially Romania’s communist past.
+“The Tour of Communism” is a project developed by Mihai – the owner of I Travel in Romania travel agency together with two tour guides, David and Andreea, who are passionate about Romania’s history, especially Romania’s communist past.

 20 EURO / person

-To book a Communism tour with us please call us or WhatsApp us or Email us!
+The best way to book the Communism tour with us it to please call us or WhatsApp us or Email us first!